drewmarsh/stroke-detector-AI/README.md

-# Running the program (without downloading anything)
+# ❓Running the program (without downloading anything)
 1. Navigate to where the Jupyter Notebook was uploaded onto [Google Colab](colab.research.google.com/drive/1gUbvZCjDTxzFoz_blbkDKQwGoaY81uNG?usp=sharing), a cloud-based platform for running code without downloading any local files.

 2. If you are not currently logged into a Google account you will be required to sign into one.